radareorg/radare2-book/scripting/macros.md

 [0x00404800]>
 ```

-Moreover, it's possible to create macro with arguments, which come in handy in some
+Moreover, it's possible to create a macro that takes arguments, which comes in handy in some
-simple scripting.
-To create macro with arguments you need simply add them to macro definition.
-Be sure, if you're using characters like ';' quote the whole command for proper parsing.
+simple scripting situations.
+To create a macro that takes arguments you simply add them to macro definition.
+Be sure, if you're using characters like ';', to quote the whole command for proper parsing.

 ```
 [0x00404800]